 Mike was a wonderful colleague

-Created by Leon one year ago
+Created by Leon 2 years ago

 Having worked on vision since my PhD, I had heard Mike’s name mentioned many times over the years, always in a somewhat reverential way.
 But my first opportunity to have a proper chat with him didn’t come until 2012, when I was visiting Sussex to give a talk, with a view to possibly moving my lab from Cambridge.
 We met in Mike’s office off a slightly dingy corridor in the John Maynard Smith Building.
 Amongst the papers by his desk was an odd contraption that looked like a cycle helmet with tubes attached and I asked him what it was.
 With a half-smile and a little ceremony Mike put it on his head and explained that it was a device for recording eye movements, an aspect of vision that he had been working on of late (I later found out since about 1992, when he published his first paper on the topic in Nature).
 With a feeling for the comical, Mike invited me to try it on but it didn’t fit me very well – I guess it was designed for his smaller head.
 It is quintessentially Mike that he chose a picture of himself wearing this headgear for a wonderful chapter on “Sensory Systems” that he contributed to “Making the Future”, a history of the University of Sussex on its 50th anniversary.
 The legend comments “It didn’t work very well”.
 I have posted the picture here.